 Three jewels shine particularly brightly in the crown of the World Weather Watch: the Global Observing System (GOS), the Global Telecommunication System (GTS) and the Global Data-processing and Forecasting System (GDPFS).
 As envisaged in the original, visionary plan for the World Weather Watch, these individual components deliver their achievements not in isolation but through their connection from end-to-end and through the strong user requirements process that underpins them.
 The combined achievement is far greater than the sum of the parts, and no single component would be able to deliver the intended benefits on its own.
 However, Global Observing System is arguably unique in being the foundation on which the others stand: it provides the essential observations subsequently disseminated through the Global Telecommunication System and assimilated and processed into forecasting products through the Global Data-processing and Forecasting System.

-The Global Observing System is an extremely complex undertaking, and it is perhaps one of the most ambitious and successful instances of international collaboration of the last 100 years.
-It consists of a multitude of individual observing systems owned and operated by a plethora of national and international agencies with different funding lines, allegiances, overall priorities and management processes.
+The Global Observing System is an extremely complex undertaking, and it is perhaps one of the most ambitious and successful instances of international collaboration of the last 60 years.
+It consists of a multitude of individual surface- and space-based observing systems owned and operated by a plethora of national and international agencies with different funding lines, allegiances, overall priorities and management processes.
 And yet the overall requirements and reporting practices are almost universally adopted.

 Through the combination of the Global Observing System and Global Telecommunication System, billions of observations are obtained and exchanged in real time between WMO Members and other partners every single day.
 Without the Global Observing System and Global Telecommunication System, not a single WMO Member would be able to serve the weather needs of its citizens as well as they do today.